Home | Liz Brown LLC - Emotional Support for Dementia Families

 Those things matter.

-My work focuses on supporting that part of the journey.
+My work supports that part of the journey.

 You didn’t expect this

-You didn’t expect to be grieving someone who is still physically here.
+You didn’t expect to grieve someone who is still physically here.

-You didn’t expect to wake up carrying sadness, confusion, guilt, and love all at once.
+You didn’t expect to wake up carrying sadness, confusion, guilt, love, and responsibility all at once.

-You didn’t expect to feel responsible for decisions you never imagined making.
+You didn’t expect to make decisions you never wanted to face.

 This is hard.
-And it deserves real support.
+And you do not have to carry it alone.

 I’m Liz Brown.